Jeri20/Jeri20/README.md

 ###

-<h6 align="left">🔭 I’m currently working on a few exciting data projects involving predictive analytics and visualization. <br><br>😄 Fun fact: I’ve been known to get emotionally attached to clean, well-labelled datasets.</h6>
+<h6 align="left">I’m currently working on a few exciting data projects involving predictive analytics and visualization. <br>Exploring patterns, building models, and telling meaningful stories with data is what keeps me motivated.<br> I enjoy digging deep into messy datasets and transforming them into clean, actionable insights.<br>Fun fact: I’ve been known to get emotionally attached to clean, well-labelled datasets.</h6>

 ###